ahong89/CodeNinjaWebsite/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The Code Ninjas Livingston Website acts as a homework portal for students.
-The website also gives instructors and center directors a convenient way to manage student information and assign/review assignments.
+The Code Ninjas Dashboard serves as a dedicated homework portal for students while providing instructors and center directors with an efficient platform to manage student information, assign tasks, and review assignments.

 ### Built With